Patience isn't a reward that is granted by praying for it, it's a skill that is cultivated by practicing it.

 [note: I am aware that "not good enough at it yet" is glossing over a tremendous amount and I apologise for being pithy, but to dive deeper in to that part of this answer would turn this already-long-read into something much, much longer :)]

 At the end of the day, other people's actions are not important to Buddhists.
 We can't control the actions of others, but we can learn how to control how we respond to them. :) For Buddhists, it's our own actions, thoughts, intentions, and motivations that must matter.
-Those, we can work with.
+These are the only things that we can actually work with or have any genuine influence over.

 Speaking of which, from a practitioner's perspective, here's the best part: there is no better source of practical application of Buddhism, in a manner of speaking, than other people.
 This is because 'other people' can be an endless source of annoyance and aggravation. :) And our job as Buddhists is to develop real-time awareness of our thoughts, intentions, and motivations (i.e., the mindfulness we cultivate through meditation) so the we can have the space from our strong emotions and negative thoughts to make a choice on how we act or respond to the situations and people in our lives that challenge our sense of peace, safety, or happiness.
 And our practical goal, as Buddhists, is to act in ways that are conducive to peaceful co-existence and harmony with those around us.
 Hokey.
 Isn't it?
 Perhaps.
 But very fulfilling.